archeryue/easy.video/Coding_Blog.md

  - 9:00 I've done some deep research yesterday, and have a rough idea in my mind.
 I decide to use google cloud and google gemini to build the demo.
 Google has everything I need, makes the demo simple enough.
 As for coding tools, since I'm back in China, using Claude Code has become quite troublesome.
 I'll just use Cursor for now.
  - 9:15 I've set up the web framework with cursor, and have it run a self-test.
 The UI issues are pretty obvious, but at least it's running.
 Time to go downstairs for a bowl of noodles—I'm starving.
  - 10:30 I've spent a lot of time adjusting the UI, and it's just a waste of time.
 I should test the gemini api instead.
 Now I need to head out -- I have a lunch appointment with an old friend.
+ - 15:20 Back to work!
+Let's test the gemini API first.